 Protocol Section Eligibility Qualification Item Apply Professional Judgment?
-2.1 Verify that the project meets the definition of a livestock project No 2.2 Verify ownership of the reductions by reviewing Attestation of Title and other relevant contracts, documentation No 3.2 Verify eligibility of project start date No 3.2 Verify accuracy of project start date based on operational records Yes 3.3 Verify that project is within its 10 year crediting period No 3.4 Verify that all pre-project manure treatment lagoons/ponds/tanks were of sufficient depth to ensure an oxygen free bottom layer (> 1m) Yes 3.4 If the project is a Greenfield project at a new livestock facility, verify that uncontrolled anaerobic treatment is common practice for the industry in the geographic region where the project is located Yes 3.5.1 Verify that the project meets the Performance Standard Test No 3.5.2 Confirm execution of the Attestation of Voluntary Implementation form to demonstrate eligibility under the Legal Requirement Test No 3.6 Verify that the project activities comply with applicable laws by reviewing instances of non-compliance provided by the project developer and performing a risk-based assessment to confirm the statements made by the project developer in the Attestation of Regulatory Compliance form Yes 3.7 Verify that the project developer complied with the social and environmental safeguard.
+2.1 Verify that the project meets the definition of a livestock project No 2.2 Verify ownership of the reductions by reviewing Attestation of Title and other relevant contracts, documentation No 2.2 If the livestock facility operates as a "hotelería," verify that a sample of the contracts with the livestock owners establish GHG emission reduction rights.
+Yes 3.2 Verify eligibility of project start date No 3.2 Verify accuracy of project start date based on operational records Yes 3.3 Verify that project is within its 10 year crediting period No 3.4 Verify that all pre-project manure treatment lagoons/ponds/tanks were of sufficient depth to ensure an oxygen free bottom layer (> 1m) Yes 3.4 If the project is a Greenfield project at a new livestock facility, verify that uncontrolled anaerobic treatment is common practice for the industry in the geographic region where the project is located Yes 3.5.1 Verify that the project meets the Performance Standard Test No 3.5.2 Confirm execution of the Attestation of Voluntary Implementation form to demonstrate eligibility under the Legal Requirement Test No 3.6 Verify that the project activities comply with applicable laws by reviewing instances of non-compliance provided by the project developer and performing a risk-based assessment to confirm the statements made by the project developer in the Attestation of Regulatory Compliance form Yes 3.7 Verify that the project developer complied with the social and environmental safeguard.
 Confirm with the farm owner and/or landowner that the project developer conducted FPIC requirements.
 Review that the Attestation of No Conflict was signed and submitted to the Reserve.
 Yes 6 Verify that monitoring meets the requirements of the protocol.
 If it does not, verify that variance has been approved for monitoring variations No 6 Verify that all gas flow meters and continuous methane analyzers adhered to the inspection, cleaning, and calibration schedule specified in the protocol.
-If they do not, verify that a variance has been approved for monitoring variations or that adjustments have been made to data per the protocol requirements No 6 Verify that adjustments for failed calibrations were properly applied No 6, Appendix I E If used, verify that data substitution methodology was properly applied No
+If they do not, verify that a variance has been approved for monitoring variations or that adjustments have been made to data per the protocol requirements No 6 Verify that adjustments for failed calibrations were properly applied No